-A piece of 0.31mm wire needs to be soldered in place so that it projects at least 1mm on both sides at the end of the brake lever (20).
+A piece of 0.31mm wire needs to be soldered in place so that it projects at least 1mm on both sides at the end of the lifting link brake lever.
+If you are in any doubt this is the lever with two holes in.
 This will enable you to locate the lifting link in place.
-The same thing needs to be done with the lifting link crank (22).
-Also a short length of 0.8mm wire needs to be soldered through the brake lever with a brake lever washer (24) on both sides.
+The same thing needs to be done with the lifting link crank (22) of your choice.
+A short length of 0.8mm wire needs to be soldered through the brake lever.
 The easiest way of doing these pins is to follow a similar method to the pins in the axle guards by drilling holes in a piece of scrap soft wood to accept the appropriate size of wire and then soldering in place.

-The brake levers need to be bent up as per the prototype clearing the axleboxes and then cranked for the handle.
+The brake lever needs to be bent up as per the prototype clearing the axleboxes and then cranked for the handle.
 Check on the model and adjust until you are happy with the shape.
 Once you are happy with the shape the brake lever can be soldered in place.
+You will need to fix the secondary brake lever vee overlay (16) in place at the same time.
+There are 0.31mm holes in it and the vee on the W-Iron assembly for short wire pins to aid this.